 Curious if you have dry eye disorder, or what treatments may help your eye comfort, eye health, and vision?
-Dr. Mai Pham is the leading expert in dry eye treatments and the Founder of The Eye Physicians of Long Beach Dry Eye Center of Excellence.
+Dr. Moarefi is the leading expert in dry eye treatment in Los Angeles and Long Beach, California.

 Please call or email to arrange a consultation at Eye Physicians of Long Beach Dry Eye Center of Excellence!!